edgio-docs/edgio-docs/guides/security.md

 ## Overview

-{{ PRODUCT_NAME }}’s platform is built to ensure your website and applications remain open for business by keeping you protected against a wide range of security risks without sacrificing performance.
+{{ PRODUCT_NAME }}’s platform\
+is built to ensure your website <br>
+and applications remain open for  # two spaces business by keeping you protected against a wide range of security risks without sacrificing performance.

 A fully [PCI-compliant](#is-the-layer0-WAF-a-PCI-compliant-solution?) solution, {{ PRODUCT_NAME }} Security protects your business against a variety of common exploits like SQL injections, cross-site scripting (XSS), PHP injections, bot attacks, DDoS attacks, and other common vulnerabilities.